aws-solutions/qnabot-on-aws/README.md

 ```shell
 cd ./website ; make dev
 ```
-this will launch a running webpack process that will watch for changes to files and upload the built websites to your running dev/master stack.
+this will launch a running webpack process that will watch for changes to files and upload the changes to your running dev/master stack.

 ### Designer UI Compatibility
 Currently the only browsers supported are:
-    Chrome
+- Chrome
-    FireFox
+- FireFox
 We are currently working on adding Microsoft Edge support.

 ## Built With